-The Chicago Violin Competition is an international violin competition held online, providing promising young talent an outlet to exhibit their art on the world’s stage.
-CVC has two divisions, the Young Artist for age 7-17, and Senior Artist for ages 18-28.
+The Chicago Violin Competition is an international violin competition held online.
+Additionally, the competition provides a platform for promising young talent an outlet to exhibit their art on the world’s stage.
+CVC has two divisions, the Young Artist for ages 7-17, and Senior Artist for ages 18-28.

-Leveraging technology, CVC offers a unique online experience and lowers the barriers to entry that come with a traditional international competition.
+Leveraging technology, CVC offers a unique online experience and lowers the barriers to entry that come with traditional international competitions.
 This online format eliminates the travel costs for candidates and allows CVC to partner with Judges from the US and beyond.

-The Chicago Violin Competition was previously named the AMI Violin Competition, and the competition was held at and sponsored by the American Music Institute (AMI) in Chicago, IL.
+Previously, The Chicago Violin Competition was named the AMI Violin Competition.
+The competition was held at and sponsored by the American Music Institute (AMI) in Chicago, IL.
 The AMI Violin Competition, founded in 2010, was a staple violin competition for many young performers throughout the United States, many of whom have since launched promising careers.
-Now, the Chicago Violin Competition has expanded the mission globally, creating a great opportunity for talented young musicians as they learn and grow to gain recognition in the musical society.
+Eventually, the Chicago Violin Competition expanded its mission globally, creating a great opportunity for talented young musicians as they learn and grow to gain recognition in the musical society.

-Founded in 2006, American Music Institute has provided high quality music education and performance opportunities to young musicians across Chicago.
+Founded in 2006, American Music Institute provides high-quality music education and performance opportunities to young musicians across Chicago.
 CVC is sponsored and organized by American Music Institute.